Our family fighting for yours

 Every year thousands of people in Ohio become victims of dog bites and animal attacks which cause serious injury and even death.
 Although animal attack claims mostly involve dog bites, many other types of domesticated and non-domesticated animals such as cats, exotic pets (bears, lions, lizards, poisonous snakes, etc.), and farm animals also bite or injure people.
 Innocent children are particularly susceptible to injury since they do not recognize the potential danger that some animals pose.
 Due to the fact that animals often react upon instinct, people should exercise caution around unfamiliar animals to avoid being bitten or attacked.

-When an animal attack occurs, the owner and keeper of that animal may be held responsible for any injury that animals caused.
-Bite victims are usually entitled to compensation for physical, economic and emotional injuries, even if the animal has never bitten anyone before and the owner had no idea that the animal would bite or attack.
+When an animal attack occurs, the dog owner and keeper of that animal may be held responsible for any injury that animals cause.
+Bite victims are usually entitled to compensation for physical, economic, and emotional injuries, even if the animal has never bitten anyone before and the dog owner had no idea that the animal would bite or attack.
 In Ohio, there are also special laws that are applicable to dog bites and vicious dogs.
 Vicious dogs are considered any dog that kills or seriously injures someone, without regard to the dog’s breed.
-Owners of dangerous and vicious dogs must maintain liability insurance of at least $100,000 for any injuries the dog may cause.
+Owners of dangerous and vicious dogs must maintain liability insurance of at least $100,000 for any dog bite injuries or puncture wounds the animals may cause.

 Contact a Dayton Dog Bite Attorney

-Often times, dog bite and animal attack cases involve complicated legal issues regarding insurance coverage, premises location of the bite incident and governmental immunity issues involving police K-9’s.
-The Brannon Law Firm is highly experienced in representing people who have been bitten or attacked by animals.
-If you are the victim of a dog bite or animal attack, our Dayton personal injury attorneys can provide accurate advice and information specific to your case.
-Call our offices today for a free consultation.
+Often times, dog bite injuries and animal attack cases involve complicated legal issues regarding insurance coverage, premises location of the bite incident and governmental immunity issues involving police K-9’s.
+The Brannon Law Firm is highly experienced in representing people who have been bitten and suffered a dog bite incident or attacked by animals.
+If you are the victim of a dog bite incident or animal attack, our Dayton personal injury attorneys can provide accurate advice and information specific to your case.
+Call our offices today at 937.228.2306 for a free consultation with a Brannon dog bite lawyer for your dog bite injuries.

 Dangerous Dog Breeds

-Over the span of a decade, canines killed 392 people in the United States.
+Over a decade, canines killed 392 people in the United States.
 These victims include many infants, children, and the elderly.
 According to the data, certain breeds are responsible for the vast majority of serious and fatal dog attacks.
 Pit bulls and rottweilers are at the top of the dangerous breeds list, contributing to 76% of all recorded canine-related deaths between 2005 and 2016.
+Dog bite lawyers and other personal injury lawyers claim that even in 2023 and continuing in 2024, pit bulls and rottweilers top the list again for dog bite cases, a potential dog attack, and puncture wounds.
 With this knowledge, many states enact breed-specific laws in an effort to increase safety.
-Ohio is one such state with banned breeds in different counties.
+Ohio is one such state with banned breeds in different counties in order to prevent a dog attack.

 Ohio has dozens of pit bull ordinances that restrict or ban this breed in the state.
 Laws in almost every Ohio city exist to declare pit bulls either “dangerous” or “vicious,” with subsequent bans, restrictions, and ownership rules in place.
-Owners must obey these rules or face fines, penalties, and possible liability for animal attacks.
+Owners must obey these rules or face fines, penalties, and possible liability for animal attacks and puncture wounds.
 Many cities ban pit bull ownership altogether, including:

 • Brook Park (also bans American bulldogs and presa canarios)